tacaswell/matplotlib/doc/users/next_whats_new/font_fallback.rst

 --------------------

-It is now possible to specify a list of fonts families and the Agg renderer well try them in order to locate a required glyph.
+It is now possible to specify a list of fonts families and the Agg renderer will try them in order to locate a required glyph.

 .. plot::
    :caption: Demonstration of mixed English and Chinese text with font fallback.